 This is the first large-scale test of its kind.
-From September 2022, some 50 "Honda e” vehicles will be available at 40 Mobility stations across Switzerland for one year.
+From September 2022 to March 2024, some 50 "Honda e” vehicles will be available at 40 Mobility stations across Switzerland.
 For the first time, mass-produced electric vehicles with bidirectional charging will be available for use across the country for day-to-day journeys.

 How the test model compares internationally:

 - So far there has never been a comparable test with 50 vehicles – other projects are using a much smaller number

 - Widespread distribution at 40 stations across the country – tests have previously been limited to a single station or city

 - The test model uses certified mass-produced products in normal operation (CCS charging stations and vehicles) – no specially trained users, laboratory conditions or prototypes

 - The flexible power system is being offered to three different consumer types simultaneously (grid regulation, local energy providers and “interconnection for self-consumption” groups) – so far, this has only been tested with a single consumer type

 Electric vehicles capable of bidirectional charging can not only store electrical energy for driving purposes, but also feed it back into the home.
 Vehicle-to-home enables you to supply your own home with the stored electrical energy from an electric car.
 The entire charging and recovery process takes place behind the house’s electricity meter and is often used to increase the self-supply rate for homes via photovoltaic systems.